 Request our Free Trial.
 Corporate counsel only.

 Our PACER-based first use case is Employment discrimination (formally Civil Rights:Jobs and PACER Nature of Suit code 442).
 As we go, we'll listen to our customers and add other PACER-based business-relevant uses.

-To qualify for our free trial, your company must have experienced a certain amount of pain, i.e., a total of fifty (50) or more discrimination lawsuits in federal court during the last three (3) years.
+To qualify for our free trial, your company must have experienced a certain amount of "employment discrimination" litigation in federal court during the last three (3) years.
 Then you'll have a test bed for the trial, as we'll now explain.

-After we agree on your NDA and our Free Trial Agreement, we'll send you a laptop and a server (the server will have a GPU card that's pre-trained for "discrimination" using deep learning), and set-up instructions for you to use "on premises" for a limited time.
+STEP 3: We'll send you a laptop and a server (the server will have a GPU card in it that's pre-trained for "discrimination"), along with set-up instructions for you to use "on premises" for a limited time.
 You pay only for shipping.

-You'll ask IT to help you set the hardware up in a war room, and maybe ask IT for help, but set the hardware up in a way that's not connected to your internal email system.
-This way, you'll isolate our laptop-server combination from your company systems.
-IT should have no objections.
+STEP 4: You'll set the hardware up in the war room, and maybe ask IT for help, but set the hardware up in a way that (for starters) is not connected to your internal email system.
+This way, you'll isolate our laptop-server combination away from your company's email system.

-If you like what you see, you have a solid Proof of Concept, and we can take the next step together.
+If you like what our system finds, you have a Proof of Concept, and we can take the next step together.